 One of these poor Indians had died while travelling, and his relatives brought the body to be interred in our little burying-ground.
 The poor creatures came in a very melancholy mood to ask me for a few planks to make a coffin for him.
-They soon constructed a rough wooden box, in which the corpse was placed, and then buried.
+They soon constructed a rough wooden box, in which the corpse was placed and then buried.
 No ceremony attended the interment of this poor savage; no prayer was uttered over the grave; and the only mark that the survivors left upon the place was a small wooden cross, which those Indians who have been visited by Roman Catholic priests are in the habit of erecting over their departed relatives.

-The almost total absence of religion of any kind among these unhappy natives is truly melancholy.
+The almost total absence of religion of any kind among these unhappy natives, is truly melancholy.
 The very name of our blessed Saviour is almost unknown by the hundreds of Indians who inhabit the vast forests of North America.
 It is strange that, while so many missionaries have been sent to the southern parts of the earth, so few should have been sent to the northward.
-There are not, I believe, more than a dozen or so of Protestant clergymen over the whole wide northern continent.
+There are not, I believe, more than a dozen or so of Protestant clergymen over the whole wide northern continent; and, alas! many even of that small number are slothful, inefficient men, and one or two are absolutely unworthy of their high and responsible situation.